edgeNEXUS/kubernetes-ingress/README.md

 Development
 -----------

+To build project in container:

+    make centos8-image TARGET=container

-To build project in container and push image to `edgenexus/edgenexus-ingress:latest-centos8`:
+Or build project in container and push image to `edgenexus/edgenexus-ingress:latest-centos8`:

     make centos8-image-push TARGET=container